scrabbletank/farhome-rules/eberron.md

 - **Casting Time:** 1 minute
 - **Range:** touch
-- **Duration:** 10 minutes, concentration
+- **Duration:** 1 hour, concentration

 Speak with the creatures of the world.
-Make a spellcasting roll against a creatures intelligence save.
-On success, you can speak with that creature and ask it questions or to take action.
+Make a spellcasting roll against a terrible die.
+On success, you can speak with animals.
+For the duration you may ask the creature a question or to take an action, using this spellcasting roll for your conversation check.
 The creature is not compelled to answer or act.

-For every level above 2nd, it adds 10 minutes to the duration.
+Add an enhanced die for every level cast above 2nd.

 ### Third Level